-- As we become more accomplished in existing in a world of invisibility, we learn to put on a show to survive interacting with others.
+- As we become more accomplished in existing in a world of invisibility, we learn to put on a show to survive to interact with others.
 The show is only manageable in short periods of time Leaving you exhausted if you exceed your manageable social limits.

 - Feeling of dread of social events, anticipating being worn out as a result of putting on a show. (without the show there is nothing if you don’t exist)

-- An irritation with people invading your space.
+- An irritation to people invading your space.